siripravi/luya/docs/guide/app-admin-module-styles.md

 # Admin CSS Styles

 All [Bootstrap 4](https://getbootstrap.com/) css styles and classes are available in the LUYA ADMIN UI.
-On top of thi,s LUYA provides generic css classes for buttons with predefined icons and colors.
+On top of this LUYA provides generic css classes for buttons with predefined icons and colors.

 ## Buttons